Stochastic Adaptive Gradient Descent Without Descent: Numerical experiments

 \textbf{Sensitivity to the initial step-size.} We first study how the choice of the initial step-size $\lambda_0$ affects each of the seven algorithms.
-The results for the first three problems on Figure~\ref{fig::stepsize_sensitivity} and the three others on Figure~\ref{fig::detailed_sensitivity} show that AdaSGD is indeed much less sensitive to $\lambda_0$ than other algorithms.
+The results for the first three problems on Figure~\ref{fig::stepsize_sensitivity} and the three others on Figure~\ref{fig::detailed_sensitivity} show that AdaSGD is indeed much less sensitive to $\lambda_0$ than other algorithms (except for a few outliers in logistic regression, but the median remains stable even there).
 This significantly reduced sensitivity also does not seem to influence the performance as the value of $f$ achieved is comparable or better than that of optimally-tuned SGD.
-We note nonetheless that Variant-\textbf{I} seems to have a significantly different behavior than Variants-\textbf{II} and \textbf{III} (which are relatively close).
-While Variant-\textbf{I} comes with less strong theoretical guarantees, it is sometimes better (or worse) than the other two variants depending on the problem.
+We also remark that despite being adaptive, the step-size Adagrad and Stochastic Polyak are more sensitivities to $\lambda_0$ than our method.
+We note nonetheless that V-\textbf{I} seems to have a significantly different behavior than V-\textbf{II} and V-\textbf{III} (which are relatively close).
+While V-\textbf{I} comes with less strong theoretical guarantees, it is sometimes better (or worse) than the other two variants depending on the problem.
 This is not surprising as vanilla SGD also peforms sometimes better with or without decay depending on the problem.
-Figures~\ref{fig::stepsize_sensitivity} and~\ref{fig::detailed_sensitivity} clearly show that our method fixes the issue from the stochastic method of \cite{malitsky2019adaptive} as for the latter, $\lambda_0$ has a crucial impact on performance.
+Figures~\ref{fig::stepsize_sensitivity} and~\ref{fig::detailed_sensitivity} clearly show that our method fixes the issue from the stochastic method of \citet{malitsky2019adaptive} as for the latter, $\lambda_0$ has a crucial impact on performance.
 This is the main goal and contribution of this work.
 An important take-away for practitioners is that we see that \emph{taking low values of $\lambda_0$ for AdaSGD seem to always be a good choice}, therefore we can use any variant of AdaSGD with (for example) $\lambda_0=10^{-3}$ and avoid tuning the step-size.